DINESHBABU1998/objects/README.md

 4] To get deployment roll out status- kubectl rollout status deployment/nginx-deployment 5] Attaching the link which includes all the command and also the commands if we get any error, https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

+Services:
+Services provide a way to expose applications running in pods.
+Their purpose is to represent a set of pods that perform the same function and set the policy for accessing those pods.
+Although pod failure is an expected event in a cluster, Kubernetes replaces the failed pod with a replica with a different IP address.
+This creates problems in communication between pods that depend on each other.
+Using the kube-proxy process that runs on each cluster node, Kubernetes maps the service's virtual IP address to pod IP addresses.
+This process allows for easier internal networking but also enables exposing of the deployment to external networks via techniques such as load balancing.